 Your Plan requires you to select a Primary Care Physician from our network, or we will assign one.
 We will notify you of the PCP that we have assigned.
 You may then use that PCP or choose another PCP from our Provider Directory.
-Family members are not required to choose the same PCP; they may select a PCP individually.
 Please see "How to Find a Provider in the Network" for more details.